 If an AP reported in a TBTT Information field in a Reduced Neighbor Report element is not part of a multiple BSSID set, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 0.
 If an AP reported in a TBTT Information field in a Reduced Neighbor Report element is a transmitted BSSID, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 1.
 If an AP reported in a TBTT Information field in a Reduced Neighbor Report element is a nontransmitted BSSID, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 0.

+[22115]An HE AP with dot11MultiBSSIDImplemented set to true may advertise one or more nontransmitted BSSIDs in the multiple BSSID set by including Reduced Neighbor Report element in its Beacon or Probe Response or FILS Discovery frames with BSS Parameters subfield of TBTT Information field containing the Co-Located subfield set to 1, the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 0 and the Operating Class and Channel Number fields of Neighbor AP Information field set to the operating class and channel number respectively of the transmitting AP (i.e., the transmitted BSSID).

-[22115][22122]A reporting AP should set the OCT Recommended subfield to 1 in the BSS Parameters subfield of a TBTT Information field in a Reduced Neighbor Report element if both the reporting AP and the reported AP have dot11OCTOptionImplemented equal to true and the Co-Located AP subfield is 1 in the same BSS Parameters subfield.
-A reporting AP may set the OCT Recommended subfield to 1 in the BSS Parameters subfield of a TBTT Information field in a Reduced Neighbor Report element if both the reporting AP and the reported AP have the same SSID and have dot11OCTOptionImplemented equal to true and the Co-Located AP subfield is 0 in the same BSS Parameters subfield.
+[22122]A reporting AP should set the OCT Recommended subfield to 1 in the BSS Parameters subfield of a TBTT Information field in a Reduced Neighbor Report element if both the reporting AP and the reported AP have dot11OCTOptionImplemented equal to true and the Co-Located AP subfield is 1 in the BSS Parameters subfield corresponding to the reported AP.
+A reporting AP may set the OCT Recommended subfield to 1 in the BSS Parameters subfield of a TBTT Information field in a Reduced Neighbor Report element if both the reporting AP and the reported AP have the same SSID and have dot11OCTOptionImplemented equal to true and the Co-Located AP subfield is 0 in the BSS Parameters subfield corresponding to the reported AP.
 If the OCT Recommended subfield is 1 and the Co-Located AP subfield is 1 in the Neighbor AP Information field describing a reported HE AP in the Reduced Neighbor Report element, then a non-AP STA that has dot11OCTOptionImplemented equal to true should use the OCT procedure described in 11.32.5 (On-channel Tunneling (OCT) operation) to perform active scanning, authentication and/or association with the reported AP through over-the-air transmissions with the AP that sent the Reduced Neighbor Report element.
 If the OCT Recommended subfield is 1 and the Co-Located AP subfield is 0 in the Neighbor AP Information field describing a reported HE AP in the Reduced Neighbor Report element, then a non-AP STA that has dot11OCTOptionImplemented equal to true may use the OCT procedure described in 11.32.5 (On-channel Tunneling (OCT) operation) to perform active scanning, authentication and/or association with the reported AP through over-the-air transmissions with the AP that sent the Reduced Neighbor Report element.

 Discovery of a nontransmitted BSSID profile